xCounsel/kardamon/README.md

 ## What is this?

 Kardamon is informational resource dedicated to legal issues in respect of domain names. <br/>
-Among other things, one may find the collections of court cases collected into corresponding categories (related to trademarks, administering, compensation, etc.).<br/>
+The most of materials are relevant to Russian laws.
+Among other things, one may find the collections of articles, court cases collected into corresponding categories (related to trademarks, administering, compensation, etc.).<br/>

 ## Key features